Lifting Pizza Oven Into Place

 Obviously, you need to make sure you've taken all the proper steps for securing the straps and hooks before lifting your oven to these heights.
 But, with a professional crane operator, your oven should be in good hands and you'll be baking pizzas in record time!

-As we don't know the local contractors in your area, we recommend either asking the contractor doing your backyard work if they can provide one of the options mentioned above or checking on Angie's List to find a reliable local contractor.
+As we don't know the local contractors in your area, we recommend either asking the contractor doing your backyard work if they can provide one of the options mentioned above or checking on Angie's List or Home Advisors to find a reliable local contractor.

-If you need help building a base for your oven, you should read this blog post on pizza oven bases next.
+If you need help building a base for your oven, you should read this blog post on building a pizza oven base next.

 Not sure if a brick oven is the best oven for you?
 Take the Pizza Oven Quiz to learn about your options and find the best oven style for you!